Here’s a quick guide to your body during pregnancy and birth – how it changes and grows and what the different hormones do.

 Hormones in labour

-Oxytocin stimulates the uterus to create contractions and, with a high level of oestrogen, creates prostaglandins which helps to soften and open the cervix.
+- Oxytocin stimulates the uterus to create contractions.
+With a high level of oestrogen, your body creates prostaglandins which helps to soften and open your cervix.

-Relaxin levels increase in labour to help soften and improve flexibility of your cervix, uterus and pelvis to aid the birth of your baby.
+- Relaxin levels increase in labour to help soften and improve the flexibility of your cervix, uterus and pelvis to aid the birth of your baby.

-Beta-endorphins – your natural opiate – is released to help you manage the contractions.
-It aIso aids the production of prolactin and
+- Beta-endorphins – your natural opiate – is released to help you manage the contractions.
+It aIso enables the production of prolactin and

-Prolactin – this is produced throughout pregnancy but levels peak when your baby is close to being born and then stays high to produce milk while you breastfeed.
+- Prolactin – this is produced throughout pregnancy but levels peak when your baby is close to being born.
+Levels then stay high to produce milk while you breastfeed.

 Hormones after labour

-Oxytocin will continue to be produced after your baby is born, to create contractions to aid the delivery of your placenta.
+- Oxytocin continues to be produced after your baby is born, to create contractions for the delivery of your placenta.
 Along with prolactin, it helps to boost your feelings of happiness and love so you will protect and look after your baby.

-And this is just the basics – there’s a lot going on in your body during pregnancy, labour and shortly after birth, with a lot of change.
-If you are every worried or concerned about anything, seek some medical reassurance from your midwife or your GP.
+And this is just the basics – there’s a lot going on in your body during pregnancy, labour and shortly after birth.
+If you are ever worried or concerned about anything, seek some medical reassurance from your midwife or your GP.

 Copyright: Janine Smith